ankit348/IslandHome/README.md

 A 3D representation of a house on an island in the middle of the ocean.

 At the moment, the project can only be run on Firefox.
 Google Chrome faces a "cross-origins" error when the project is run.
+Open index.html in FIrefox to start the program.